-Trumpet vine, also known as trumpet creeper and trumpet flower, is a huge, prolific vine that produces deep, trumpet shaped flowers in shades of yellow to red that are extremely attractive to hummingbirds.
-It’s a big and fast grower, and considered an invasive weed in many places, so growing it in a pot is a good way to keep it somewhat in check.
+Trumpet vine, also known as trumpet creeper and trumpet flower, is a huge, prolific vine that produces deep, trumpet-shaped flowers in shades of yellow to red that are extremely attractive to hummingbirds.
+It’s a big and fast grower and is considered an invasive weed in many places, so growing it in a pot is a good way to keep it somewhat in check.
 Keep reading to learn how to grow trumpet vine in a container.

 Growing Vines in Containers

 Trumpet vines in containers will not cascade delicately around the edge of a pot.
 They grow to 25 to 40 feet long (7.5-12 m) and span 5 to 10 feet (1.5-3 m) wide.
-Choose a container that holds at least 15 gallons – halved barrels are good choice.
+Choose a container that holds at least 15 gallons (57 liters) – halved barrels are a good choice.

 Care for Trumpet Vines in Containers